w3c/wot-usecases/USE-CASES/use-case-opc-ua-binding.md

 ### Security Considerations:

 OPC-UA has different security modes (sign and/or encrypted, policies, and authentication).
 Those should be addressed and described in Thing Descriptions with a standardized vocabulary definition.
+Additional security considerations may apply if a web bridge is created using WoT servients.
+OT networks are often isolated and OPC-UA may have special requirements for distribution of key materials and credentials.

 ### Privacy Considerations: